daverix/slingerORM/README.md

   public String Name;
 }
 ```
 The DatabaseEntityProcessor will look at all the fields of the class and use the name of the field as a column name in the database table.
 If you annotate a field with @FieldName("custom name") you can change the name for the column in the database.
 By default it will use getters and setters starting with set/get and then the field name.
 This can be changed by annotating your get method with @GetField("fieldName") and your set method with @SetField("fieldName").
+If no getters and setters are found and the fields are public, it will use the fields directly.
 You must always set what field is the primary key.
 Currently Only a single field is supported for primary key.

 When using the mapper you will not call the generated classes directly.
 The MappingFetcher is used for that.
 Register your entities and then initialize the MappingFetcher.
 After a call to initialize get the mapping for a specific entity by calling getMapping(mappingClass):